 What is Startup Swaraj?
-Gandhi’s Relevance for Entrepreneurship
+Gandhi’s Relevance to Indian Entrepreneurship

-The 2nd of October is a special day for Indians and also for the world.
-As we celebrate Gandhi Jayanti, it's also an occasion to revisit Gandhi's vision of the 'Gram Swaraj' economy and its relevance with today's 'Startup Swaraj' economy of India.
+The 2nd of October holds special significance for both India and the world.
+As we celebrate Gandhi Jayanti, it's an opportunity to reflect on Gandhi's vision of the 'Gram Swaraj' economy and its continued relevance.

 author-image